Juxtapose-Medialab/one-pager-juxtapose.github.io/README.md

 # one-pager-juxtapose
-An one pager containing team and project details.
+A one pager containing team and project details.